-- 1. Clean the ATV thoroughly. - 2.
-Clean the engine.
-Remove the cloth from the exhaust system. - 3.
-Check all control wires and cables for signs of wear or fraying.
-Replace if necessary. - 4.
-Change the engine/transmission oil and filter. - Check the coolant level and add properly mixed coolant as necessary. - 6.
-Charge the battery; then install.
-Connect the battery cables making sure to connect the positive cable first.
+- 1. Clean the ATV thoroughly.

+- 2. Clean the engine.
+Remove the cloth from the exhaust system.

+- Check all control wires and cables for signs of wear or fraying.
+Replace if necessary.

+- 4. Change the transmission lubricant.

+- 5. Charge the battery; then install.